LavarExpl/SCALUMNIDB/README.md

 Implement features like user profiles, connections, and a newsfeed to foster networking.

 Explore Integration of a Communication Forum:
-Plan for future expansion by exploring the integration of a communication forum using
+Plan for future expansion by exploring the integration of a communication forum.

 Login Page: